N00BIEB0T/Web-Server-Installer/README.md

 # web-server-installer
 A simple script to install various web server stack based on linux distribution.
-This script only running under Ubuntu based, or CentOS 7.
+This script is only running under Ubuntu based, or CentOS 7.

 **Usage Suggestions:**
 Execute the script using sudo or using root user.